Sometimes it is claimed that crushed eggshells can be used as a snail and slug barrier.

 In practice, the empty eggshells are dried and then crumbled into very tiny and sharp-edged pieces, for example, with a rolling pin.

-Some people claim, that it is crucial to use only the shells of uncooked eggs.
+Some people claim that it is crucial to use only the shells of uncooked eggs.
 Because cooking them shall decrease the sharpness of the shells.

 Others state that the effectiveness depends on the moon.

-Video: Eggshells idea
+Video: Eggshells Theory

 Since there was so much discussion on this topic, I felt it was necessary to carry out an experiment.